Eschatologue/CM_wiki/docs/class/rogue/saboteur.md

 === "Level 17+ Rogue"

+    ---

     #### Vitriolic Gas

     **Prerequisite:** Level 17+ Rogue
     **Cost:** 5 Cordite charge(s)

-    On impact, a 20-foot-radius :aoe-sphere: Sphere of yellow-green fog appears.
+    On impact, a **20-foot-radius :aoe-sphere: Sphere** of yellow-green fog appears.
 The fog lasts for the duration or until strong wind (such as the one created by *Gust of Wind*) disperses it, ending the effect.
 Its area is Heavily Obscured.

-    Each creature in the Sphere makes a **:d20-save: CON Save**{ .d20 }, taking :dmg-posn: Poison damage equal to your :class-phb24-rogue: Sneak Attack bonus on a failed save or half as much damage on a successful one.
+    Each creature in the Sphere makes a **:d20-save: CON Save**{ .d20 }, taking **:dmg-posn: Poison**{ .dmg-posn } damage equal to your **:class-phb24-rogue: Sneak Attack bonus** on a failed save or half as much damage on a successful one.
 A creature must also make this save when the Sphere moves into its space and when it enters the Sphere or ends its turn there.
 A creature makes this save only once per turn.

     The Sphere moves 10 feet away from you at the start of each of your turns.